 - 1 Dutch Oven

 - 1 sharp knife

 As always the key to great cooking is to be prepared and use quality ingredients.

-- Selection of collard greens is very important.
+- Properly selecting your bundle of greens is very important.
 Go to your local

 - Start off by cooking your ham hocks.
 Place ham hocks in Dutch oven.
 Add water and bring to a boil.
 Reduce heat, cover meat and simmer until tender.
 This should take about 1 hour.
 Don't allow the water to cook out.